Improving trust in lab automation

 Parameterisation

-Parameterisation with LINQ is easy, as instrument methods, time constraints, data transfer events, conditionals, and customisations are visible and can be amended during a workflow build.
+Parameterisation with LINQ is easy, as instrument methods, time constraints, data transfer events, conditionals, and customizations are visible and can be amended during a workflow build.

 LINQ uses this information to determine the most effective route to completion, and the scheduling engine will respond if any of these change during a live run, dynamically rerouting to keep delivery on track.